K-Erlan/Weather_Check/README.md

 # WEATHER-CHECK APP

-## This app can help you to know about the temperature of the any cities.
+## This app can help you to know about the temperature of any city.

-## It shows not only Temperature,also others important things.
+## It shows not only Temperature but also other important things.

 # Secondly!

-## It doesn't matter if you will write in russian or english language ;)
+## It doesn't matter if you will write in Russian or English language ;)

 ## This app can save your health from cold weather ;)